fastify/help/.github/ISSUE_TEMPLATE/help.md

 ---
 name: Help
-about: If you have any questions regarding fastify this is the right place to ask
+about: If you have any questions regarding Fastify this is the right place to ask
 title: Help
 labels: help wanted
 assignees: ''